St Cross College COVID-19 Changes

 There will be no Bar service in College for the time being.

-The College coffee machines are currently not in operation.
+The College coffee machines are currently not in operation, and we ask that members refrain from playing the pianos for the time being.